 - Marriages when one party was still previously married

-Most frequently I see this question pop up for the last situation.
-Specifically, a later spouse discovers that their partner was married previously and had never been legally divorced.
+Most frequently this question arises in the second situation.
+Specifically, a later spouse discovers that his or her partner was married previously and had never been legally divorced.

 - At least one party was underage (less than 18)

-Incapacity due to being under the influence of drugs or alcohol
+- Incapacity due to being under the influence of drugs or alcohol

-One party committed fraud or used force to compel the marriage
+- One party committed fraud or used force to compel the marriage

-Annulment Conditions Usually Don’t Apply to Divorce Situations
+Annulment Doesn’t Usually Apply to Marriages